 Because of the high emotions and guilt involved when it comes to conversations about problems in the bedroom, it's easy to point fingers.
 You need to find a way to talk with your partner about this without blaming one another.
-It is rarely so simple.

 Talk and Get Support

-If possible, going together to talk with a counselor or sex therapist may be helpful.
-Particularly with issues that are so complicated and can be so emotional, having a third person in the room can really help make communication more productive.
+Going together to talk with a counselor or sex therapist may be helpful.
+"When discussions around sexuality and eroticism lead to escalating arguments, I’d recommend seeing a sex therapist who is trained to guide partners to talk about intimacy issues," says Cooper.
+"If one partner initiates the conversation in a calm manner and the [other] continues to shut the topic down, either through changing the subject or dismissive statements, this would also be a sign that professional help is needed."
+Particularly with issues that are so complicated and can be so emotional, having a third person in the room may really help make communication more productive.

 You always need to feel fine about the compromises you’re making.
 But if it's the idea of compromise that is stopping you, know that it’s fine to take another look.

-- Find the third option: The best option is one that neither of you initially thought of.
+The best option is one that neither of you initially thought of.
 Often when we have conflict, we take a position and dig our heels in.
 Between two people there is always a third option, and finding it means unclenching your fists and opening your mind to creative possibilities.

 It may be that you can't find a happy middle ground.
 Despite your best efforts, one or both of you might lose faith in your ability to work it out and can't live with a sex life that takes a backseat.
 If this is the case, be honest with each other and yourselves, knowing you gave it your best effort.

 There are no quick fixes to the issues you're dealing with.
 Unfortunately, most of us are not raised with a lot of creative options around alternative relationships.
 We're told to be monogamous and be happy.
 If that doesn't happen, we can feel alone.
-The irony is that it's something most people struggle with.
-Know that you're not the first couple to deal with issues of sexual incompatibility, and you won't be the last.
+The irony is that it's something many people struggle with.
+Know that you're not the first couple to deal with issues of sexual compatibility, and you won't be the last.

 Maxwell JA, Muise A, MacDonald G, Day LC, Rosen NO, Impett EA.
 How implicit theories of sexuality shape sexual and relationship well-being.
 J Pers Soc Psychol.
-2017 Feb;112(2):238-279. doi:10.1037/pspi0000078.
+2017;112(2):238-279. doi:10.1037/pspi0000078